-Field/setting Description Authentication Port, The default are standard ports 1812 and 1813.
+Field/setting Description Authentication Port, he default are standard ports 1812 and 1813.
 Accounting Port To use non-standard ports, type a new port number.
 Timeout This sets the maximum amount of time to establish contact with the Radius server before timing out.
 Type the timeout period in seconds.
 Retries Type the number of retries.
-Shared Secret, The shared secret is necessary to protect communication with the Confirm Shared Secret Radius server.
+Shared Secret, Confirm Shared Secret The shared secret is necessary to protect communication with the Radius server.